GEK Terna: Kavala Port

 In January 2025, GEK Terna's subsidiary, Sarisa, took over the sub-concession for the Kavala Port's commercial use.
 The agreement, valued at around €34 million, grants Sarisa the rights to operate, maintain, and develop part of the port for 40 years.
 The investment plan includes €36 million for further development and heavy maintenance.

-Attiki Odos
+Motorway concessions

-In 2024, GEK Terna signed a 25-year concession agreement for Attiki Odos, which spans approximately 70 kilometers serving as the peripheral road axis for the greater metropolitan area of Athens.
+As of January 2026, the GEK Terna fully owns: